TanviBadge/Improvization-of-student-performance/README.md

 # 🎓 Improvization of Student Performance using Machine Learning

+The AI that never gives up on a student - predicting performance, providing solutions.

 ## 📌 Project Overview

 This project focuses on the **Improvization of Student Performance** using Machine Learning algorithms.
 The system predicts whether a student will pass or fail based on academic, demographic, and behavioral factors.
 It helps educators identify at-risk students early and provides personalized recommendations for improvement.